 20 JUSTIFY (VVI ) 40

 Firstly, we see “But how can we” reflects our EGP examples.
-Much of our verbs paint similar positive vs negative results too.
+Many of our verbs paint similar positive vs negative results too.
 Fixing or improving something negative.
-Preventing, avoiding or protecting yourself against it.
+Preventing, avoiding, or protecting yourself against it.
 In essence, overcoming something.
 All of these terms seem to suggest a sense of reflection and possibly rhetoric.

 Now that we have a more specific string, iWeb allows us to check “But how can we + infinitive as a wild card.”